Ford police vehicles: Police Interceptor Utility

 The Ford Police Interceptor Utility (FPIU) nameplate was introduced as the SUV of the Ford Police Interceptor range for the 2013 model year, based on the fifth generation Ford Explorer.

-The FPIU used the EcoBoost engine from the SHO in 2014, producing 365 hp.
+The FPIU used the 3.7 liter V6 as its standard engine.
+The 3.5 liter EcoBoost engine from the SHO was an available option in 2014, producing 365 hp.
 It comes with an all-wheel drive powertrain, larger brake rotors, advanced ABS and traction control systems, a more efficient cooling system, emergency equipment fitments, and other standard equipment.
 To free up interior space on the center console for equipment, the transmission is fitted with a column-mounted shifter.
 Other fleet-specific options are also included.

 In 2019, for the 2020 model year, the second generation FPIU was introduced with a new rear wheel drive platform, based on the sixth-generation Ford Explorer.
 With the discontinuation of the FPIS in 2019, the FPIU is the only vehicle produced under the Ford Police Interceptor nameplate.

 Ford Police Responder

 Ford Police Responder is a nameplate applied to Ford police vehicles that can be used as patrol vehicles, but are not intended to be used in "frontline" situations that are more suited for the Ford Police Interceptor range, such as highway patrol.
 It is often used alongside their Special Service Vehicle (SSV) designation, used for support-oriented vehicles that are designed for specific applications (such as prisoner transport or off-roading) or are not intended to take part in pursuits.